-Alternatively referred to as a bullet point, a bullet is an asterisk, black dot, circle, or other mark that is found before the text that identifies key items or denote significance when order does not matter.
+Alternatively referred to as a bullet point, a bullet is an asterisk, black dot, circle, or another mark found before the text.
+Bullet lists identify key items or denote significance when order does not matter.
 Bullet points are often used in documents and presentations to help organize information and make it easier to read or understand.

 - Example of a bulleted item

-A bulleted list or bullet list is a list of items preceded with bullets instead of numbers or other objects.
+A bulleted list or bullet list is several items preceded with symbols instead of numbers.
 Below is an example of such a list.

 - Item one